RTXteam/RTX/README.md

 - Neo4j and Python modules: please see [the README file in the code subdirectory](https://github.com/RTXteam/RTX/tree/master/code/README.md) for more information.

-### Issue tracking

-Our team makes extensive use of the GitHub Issues system for project management.
-Browsing the open and (~100) closed
-[RTX issues](https://github.com/RTXTeam/RTX/issues) will provide a sense of our team's workflow and organizational style, at least for a one-month POC project.

 ## RTX team's institutional affiliations

 - Oregon State University (Lead Proposing Institution)